codeman061988/CaiAptitudeAssessment/README.md

 # CaiAptitudeAssessment
 Trio of coding challenges done for a prospective employer.

-1. For the first task, I write a console application which included an onscreen menu of options, which correspond to each of the required challenges of task 1
+1. For the first task, I wrote a console application which included an onscreen menu of options, which correspond to each of the required challenges of task 1
 2. For the second task, I wrote a basic Web Form, who's events trigger the calling of Spotify's public APIs to search for a given music artist and their collection of albums, all of which are returned and displayed in a data grid
-3. For the third task, I write another console application, which simply describes the problem and displays the on-screen solution
+3. For the third task, I wrote another console application, which simply describes the problem and displays the on-screen solution

 ### Task 1  - Basic Problem Solving
 Using your favorite .NET programming language, please solve the following logic problems in a single program (executable):